hemanthpruthvi/PyAstroPol/README.md

 S_display = Source(10, Clear=20)
 ```

-2. Create a component such as surface, lens etc,, and position it.
+2. Create a component such as surface, lens etc., and position it.
 ```python
 L = UncoatedLens(50, Thick=10, R1=200, R2=-200)
 L.translateOrigin(z=100.0)